ahmadhakimi/Mock-AOP-Website/README.md

 # **Contributing** 🤝
 Fork the Repository: Create your fork of the repository on GitHub.
-Create a Branch: git checkout -b feature/new-feature Commit Your Changes: git commit -am 'Add new feature' Push to the Branch: git push origin feature/new-feature Create a Pull Request: Submit a pull request on GitHub.
+1) Create a Branch: git checkout -b feature/new-feature
+2) Commit Your Changes: git commit -am 'Add new feature'
+3) Push to the Branch: git push origin feature/new-feature
+4) Create a Pull Request: Submit a pull request on GitHub.

+   *Thanks for helping me this project* 🫰

 # **License** 📜
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Acknowledgments 🙏
+## Acknowledgments 🙏
 - Spring Boot
 - Angular
 - ng-Bootstrap